 Their impermeable quality blocks the potential passage of harmful microbes to the tile’s substrate area.
 This makes them suitable for public places, such as hospitals, where intensive cleaning is necessary.
 However, they’re great for homes and businesses, too.

-While you don’t have to use harsh chemicals (which we’ll explain below), it is tough enough to withstand frequent cleaning with sanitizing solvents in professional or medical settings where that level of cleaning is required.
+While you don’t have to use harsh chemicals (we’ll explain below), porcelain tiles are tough enough to withstand frequent cleaning with sanitizing solvents in professional or medical settings where that is required.

 Hypoallergenic